 Timely Tips to Help Manage Your Diabetes

-Each month our dieticians and diabetes educators will share with you health and lifestyle tips for living with diabetes.
-You will learn more about how you can manage your diet, how and where to shop for food, travel tips and more.
+Our dieticians and diabetes educators have shared some health and lifestyle tips for living with diabetes.
+You can learn more about how you can manage your diet, how and where to shop for food, travel tips and more.

 Like what you see?
 Learn more about our Diabetes classes and support groups.

-Aim for less than 2,000 mg of sodium per day.
-600 mg of sodium per meal, eating 3 meals per day, and a 175 mg of sodium per snack.
+Aim for about 1,500 mg of sodium per day.
+500 mg of sodium per meal, eating 3 meals per day, and a 150 mg of sodium per snack.

 Can dietary supplements really help manage diabetes?
 More than 50% of people with diabetes use some type of herbal therapy or dietary supplement.
 Those with type 2 diabetes are twice as likely as those with type 1 diabetes to experiment with herbals and other supplements.
 The question is “Should they?”